rocky-linux/documentation/docs/books/nvchad/plugins/projectmgr.md

 ## Introduction

-One of the features that an IDE must surely have is to be able to manage the various projects on which a developer/publisher works, thus having the ability to select the project on which to work once NvChad is open without the need to type commands in the *statusline* to achieve the goal.
+One of the features that an IDE must surely have is the ability to manage the various projects that a developer or publisher works on.
+Being able to select the project to work on once NvChad is open, without the need to type commands in the *statusline* to achieve the goal.
 This saves time and allows for simplified management in the case of a large number of projects.

-To integrate this functionality will be used in this guide [charludo/projectmgr.nvim](https://github.com/charludo/projectmgr.nvim), the plugin provides excellent integration with `Telescope` and some interesting additional features such as the ability to synchronize a *git* repository when opening the *project*.
+Using [charludo/projectmgr.nvim](https://github.com/charludo/projectmgr.nvim) will integrate this functionality.
+The plugin provides excellent integration with `Telescope` and some interesting additional features such as the ability to synchronize a *git* repository when opening the *project*.

 The plugin also tracks the status of the editor when it closes allowing you to have, when you next open it, all the pages you were working on.